polymerdao/developer-hub/docs/learn/background/polymer.md

 # Introducing Polymer

+[Introducing the Polymer Hub: A Rollup built for interoperability] (https://www.polymerlabs.org/blog/introducing-the-polymer-hub-a-rollup-built-for-interoperability)

 Interoperability for rollups on Ethereum today is both highly [fragmented](interop.md) and insecure.
 Polymer solves this by bringing the strong interoperability foundation set by [IBC](../concepts/ibc/ibc.md) to Ethereum and its ecosystem of rollups.
 Our [approach](../concepts/polymer/polymer-stack.md) to doing so is to put the Cosmos SDK on top of the OP stack and build **Ethereum’s first interoperability hub**.

 Polymer is built around these three technical pillars: